-With a growing reputation as North Devon's culinary and cultural hub.
-Ilfracombe is built around a small working harbour and offers fresh seafood brought in daily and a thriving local arts and crafts scene.
-Don't miss the divisive 'Verity' -Damien Hirst's 20 metre bronze statue representing truth and justice - or the Tunnels Beaches, reached through tunnels hand carved in the 1820s, which helped turn the village into a popular seaside hotspot.
+With a growing reputation as North Devon's culinary and cultural hub, Ilfracombe is built around a small working harbour and offers fresh seafood brought in daily and a thriving local arts and crafts scene.
+Don't miss the divisive 'Verity' - Damien Hirst's 20 metre bronze statue representing truth and justice - or the Tunnels Beaches, reached through tunnels hand carved in the 1820s, which helped turn the village into a popular seaside hotspot.
 Take a ferry to Lundy Island, fantastically diverse for an island only three miles long and half a mile wide.
-Or if you prefer to keep your feet on dry land Spend a day off the trail in the picturesque try an evening stroll to Capstone Hill for panoramic views across the town and watch the sun set into the Atlantic.
+Or if you prefer to keep your feet on dry land try an evening stroll to Capstone Hill for panoramic views across the town and watch the sun set into the Atlantic.